 Albert Road Cemetery & War Memorial Garden Green Flag Award 2019/20

-Hedge End Town Council is extremely proud to announce that Albert Road Cemetery and the War Memorial Garden have achieved The Green Flag Award for the ninth year running.
+Hedge End Town Council is extremely proud to announce that Albert Road Cemetery and the War Memorial Garden have achieved The Green Flag Award for the tenth year running.

 Albert Road Cemetery and War Memorial Garden are flying the+ flag as one of the UK’s very best green spaces!